PeixotoLab/RNAseq_sleep_developmentShank3/02_differential_expression_analysis/readme.txt

-# This section contains files for differential expression analysis
+# This section contains scripts for differential expression analysis